FIOR DI LEVANTE Back-to-back Trips on 26 July 2016

 The sun deck area located right next to the ship's stern.

-Another view of the lounge found in the upper deck.
+Another view of the lounge found in the upper deck in the ship's middle section.

 Another view of the lounge area, featuring a large TV screen in the middle of a nicely-designed wall with white stripes.